Free Internal Medicine MCQ Course | 2,755+ ABIM Board Prep Questions | Medaptly

 Every question includes 5 detailed sections: correct answer rationale, wrong answer analysis (each distractor explained), a clinical reasoning pathway, a high-yield pearl, and exam strategy notes.
 Most banks give you a paragraph.
 Medaptly gives you a complete lesson per question.

-All questions are organised across 14 clinical specialties aligned to the ABIM exam blueprint — Cardiology, Pulmonology, Gastroenterology, Nephrology, Endocrinology, Neurology, and 8 more.
+All questions are organised across 14 clinical specialties aligned to the ABIM exam blueprint — Cardiovascular, Diabetes, Women's Health, Preventive Care, Mental Health, Musculoskeletal, and 10 more.
 You can drill a single specialty, target weak areas, or run timed mixed-topic sets.

 Yes.
 Every question is a clinical vignette testing clinical reasoning — the same format used in ABIM boards.
 These are not simple recall questions.
 They test the depth of understanding that examiners expect from board-certified internists.

 Yes.
-Your subscription includes full web browser access plus native iOS and Android apps.
+The course includes full web browser access plus native iOS and Android apps.
 Many users do 10–20 questions during breaks on their phone, then longer sessions on desktop.
 Progress syncs across all devices.

 The boards are waiting